- It’s important to know before you go because every state’s regulations on marijuana and consumption paraphernalia is different

 Massachusetts: Possession of paraphernalia carries jail time of one to two years and a maximum fine of $5,000.

-Mississippi: Possession of paraphernalia carries maximum jail time of six months.
+Mississippi: Possession of paraphernalia carries a maximum jail time of six months.

 Missouri (2017 decriminalization): Possession of paraphernalia carries a maximum jail time of one year.